reeseaustin55/Track_Adsorbates_AFM/README.md

 6. Diffusion coefficient computation from the resulting trajectories.
 7. Export of diffusion statistics alongside a side-by-side overlay video.

+> **Angle convention:** the `--angle` parameter (and its GUI counterpart) represents the angle *between* the two lattice vectors.
+The in-frame orientation of the lattice is determined automatically from the footage.

 ## Installation

 ```bash